liberland/documentation/docs/senate.md

 dev: 5CCi1rPi7cphC6iE9mWkYvbLf57b9N233nFG8hM5zjvYZpLi
 ```

+*NOTE: IF YOUR ADDRESS IS NOT LISTED HERE OR NOT PART OF THE SENATE MULTISIG, YOU CAN NOT USE THIS FUNCTIONALITY*

 Check Multisig manually by going to polkadot.js > accounts > `+ Multisig` and adding the addresses above.

 2 out of 4 signers must approve each transaction.